creviceapp/creviceapp/readme.markdown

 ```

-`@on` caluse tells the system that which mouse button will be used at start of the gesture.
+`@on` caluse tells the system which mouse button will be used at start of the gesture.

+`@on` clause takes a argument any of following; `LeftButton`, `MiddleButton`, `RightButton`, `X1Button`, `X2Button`.

 `@if` clause also tells the trigger of the action of the gesture.
-And finally, `@do` clause represents the action of the gesture will be acivated when all given conditions to be satisfied.
+And finally, `@do` clause represents the action of the gesture to be activated when all given conditions to be satisfied.

 ### Stroke gestures

-Mouse gestures with strokes, namely, stroke gestures, is the most used and needed of some kinds of mouse gestures.
+"Mouse gestures by strokes", namely "stroke gesture" is in the functions of mouse gesture utilities, is the most important part.
 CreviceApp naturally supports this.

-`@if` clause takes movements of the mouse, combination of `MoveUp`, `MoveDown`, `MoveLeft` and `MoveRight`, as it's argument then.
+`@if` clause takes arguments that consist of combination of `MoveUp`, `MoveDown`, `MoveLeft`, and `MoveRight`.
+These are directions of movements of the mouse pointer.

 ```cs
 Chrome.